Wave, Particle, or a Third Possibility?

-Figures~\ref{free clustor action mod activ} through~\ref{free clustor world-line high activ} illustrate the behavior of a free clustor for two different levels of quantum activation.
-The mass and energy of the clustor are the same in both cases.
-In the first case the clustor is moderately activated with $\,A = .378$, i.e., with $\alpha\!1 = .75$.
-In the second case the activation level is significantly higher with $A = .022$, i.e., with $\alpha\!1 = .999$.
-In both cases $B = C = D = \phi\!1 = \alpha 2 = 0$.
+Figures~\ref{free DEO action mod activ} through~\ref{free DEO world-line high activ} illustrate the behavior of a free DEO for two different levels of quantum activation.
+The mass and energy of the DEO are the same in the two cases, and $B = C = D = \phi\!1 = \alpha 2 = 0$ in both cases.
+In the first case the DEO is moderately activated with $\,A = .378$, \emph{i.e.}, with $\alpha\!1 = .75$.
+In the second case the activation level is significantly higher with $A = .022$, \emph{i.e.}, with $\alpha\!1 = .999$.

-In figures~\ref{free clustor action mod activ} and~\ref{free clustor action high activ} the solid curve represents the action function for the activated clustor.
-The dashed line represents the action function for the corresponding Newtonian particle or unactivated clustor.
-In figure~\ref{free clustor action mod activ} the action function for the moderately activated clustor follows the Newtonian function closely with only minor excursions above and below the Newtonian line.
-In figure~\ref{free clustor action high activ} the activation level is significantly higher.
-In that case the action function for the activated clustor still follows the Newtonian line, but it now approaches a staircase function with steps of height $h/2$ and spatial period $\lambda\!/2$.
-Thus, rather than increasing smoothly with position, the action of a highly activated clustor increases in an alternating series of plateaus and quasi-discrete steps.
+In figures~\ref{free DEO action mod activ} and~\ref{free DEO action high activ} the solid curve represents the action function for the activated DEO.
+The dashed line represents the action function for the corresponding Newtonian particle or unactivated DEO.
+In figure~\ref{free DEO action mod activ} the action function for the moderately activated DEO follows the Newtonian function closely with only minor excursions above and below the Newtonian line.
+In figure~\ref{free DEO action high activ} the activation level is significantly higher.
+In that case the action function still follows the Newtonian line, but it now approaches a staircase function.
+Thus, rather than increasing smoothly with position, the action of the highly activated DEO increases in an alternating series of plateaus of width $\lambda\!/2$ and quasi-discrete steps of height $h/2$.

-Figures~\ref{free clustor momentum mod activ} and~\ref{free clustor momentum high activ} show that for an activated clustor the momentum is a periodic function of position.
+Figures~\ref{free DEO momentum mod activ} and~\ref{free DEO momentum high activ} show that for an activated DEO the momentum is a periodic function of position.
 The dashed lines in the figures show the average momentum value, $\hslash\,k$, which is independent of the level of quantum activation.
-This average equals the constant value of the momentum of the corresponding Newtonian particle or unactivated clustor.
-When the activation level is high, as in figure~\ref{free clustor momentum high activ} the momentum is nearly zero except at a set of quasi-discrete, spatially periodic positions.
+This average equals the constant value of the momentum of the corresponding Newtonian particle or unactivated DEO.
+When the activation level is high, as in figure~\ref{free DEO momentum high activ} the momentum is nearly zero except at a set of quasi-discrete, spatially periodic positions.